kerolosragaie/hf_telenorma/README.md

 </p>

 # ℹ️ Overview
-- An android native app developed, to be a great documentation for any beginners
+- An Flutter app developed, to be a great documentation for any beginners
+- Flutter
-- Retrofit
+- BloC pattern
-- NodeJS
+- PHP BackEnd

 # :iphone: Screens
 1-The app can handle any server error: